alipourhabibi/Hades/README.md

 ./init.sh
 ```

-Now you have a user called `googleapis` with password `googleapis` \
+- Creates a user: googleapis / googleapis
-And a module with `googleapis` name that has some protos in it alongside a project
+- Creates a module: googleapis with sample protos
-that uses this as its dependency in `protos/simpleproject`
+- Sets up a project in protos/simpleproject that depends on the googleapis module

 I coded this fast, focusing on getting things working first rather than following the best practices from day one.
 So there’s room for improvement, refactoring, and optimizations.